caltechlibrary/newt/README.md

 ## What comes with the Newt Project?

 - [newtrouter](newtrouter.1.md) a [web service](https://en.wikipedia.org/wiki/microservices) designed for working with other "off the shelf" web services.
 It functions both as a router and as a static file server.
 It does this by routing your request through a YAML defined pipeline and returning the results.
 Typically this will be a JSON data source and running that output through a template engine like Newt Mustache.
 - [newtgenerator](newtgenerator.1.md) is a command line program that reads the Newt YAML file and generates SQL and templates used to build your application.
-Currently the generator target SQL for use with Postgres+PostgREST.
+Currently the generator targets SQL for use with Postgres+PostgREST.
 The template language being targeted is Mustache.
 - [newtmustache](newmustache.1.md) implements a simple lightweight template engine supporting [Mustache](https://mustache.github.io/) templates.
 Mustache template language is well support by a wide variety of programming languages include Python, PHP, and JavaScript.

 NOTE: See the [user manual](user_manual.md) for details

-## How is Newt speeding up development?

-The Newt suite of tools use a common YAML file.

-- `newtgenerator` can render SQL suitable for bootstrapping your Postgres+PostgREST database as well as Mustache templates
-- `newtmustache` provides a simple, stateless, Mustache template engine
-- `newtrouter` provides data routing between other web services that fill specific functions or roles.

-Your back end is constructed from "off the shelf" parts.
-Newt provides the routing.
-It allows our customization efforts to focus on data modeling in the database and with a template engine it renders content that you view in your web browser.

-## Where is development time spent?
+## Where is my development time going to be spent?

-The developer writes YAML to generate the back end data management and templates to render those results.
+The developer writes YAML to generate the back end data management and templates to render web pages for your application.
 You can enhance the generated code further if you want.
 I suspect that you'll spend most of your time improving the human experience of your application through improving the HTML markup in the templates, writing some CSS and perhaps enhancing behavior with the JavaScript run in the web browser.
 If you need to enhance the back end you work in SQL.
-If you simply need to improve the rendering of database results then you are working with Mustache templates.
-Otherwise you are focused on front end development.
+If you simply need to improve the rendering of your database results then you are working with Mustache templates.

 ## What about security, integration with single sign-on or other websites or services?